hpi-swa-lab/qinoq/.github/pull_request_template.md

 ### Interactive

-- [ ] can be opened
+- [ ] can be opened in the world
 - [ ] is scrollable

 ### Interactive and editor

+- [ ] a new scrollytelling can be created with a button
 - [ ] can be loaded in the editor via drag and drop
-- [ ] a new scrollytelling can be created with a button
-- [ ] resizing the interactive resizes the interactive (by a fixed aspect ratio)
+- [ ] the interactive can be resized by a fixed aspect ratio
 - [ ] after resizing to have a bigger interactive the sun is bigger and still moves to about half of the interactive width
-- [ ] a interactive can be grabbed out of the editor and placed in the world with both the editor and ineractive still working
+- [ ] an interactive can be grabbed out of the editor and placed in the world with both the editor and interactive still working.
+The editor is cleared

 ### Sequences in GlobalTimeline